zaphosting/docs/docs/domain-transfer.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/omnaMqXJgarxsqW/preview)

-This will open up a new prompt which is used to authenticate the transfer to your ZAP-Hosting account.
+This will open up a new prompt which is used to authorize the transfer to your ZAP-Hosting account.

 You will now have go to your existing registrar and request the **Auth Code** for your domain.
-Typically, more popular registrars will have an automated system to let you easily request the authentication code, for example through filling out a form or your customer dashboard.
+Typically, more popular registrars will have an automated system to let you easily request the authorization code, for example through filling out a form or your customer dashboard.
 If in doubt, you should contact your registrar's support team.

 Once you have the **Auth Code** ready, input it into the prompt and confirm it.
 Proceed as normal with the order process.